2023 Most Popular Precision Production Undergraduate Certificate Schools in New Mexico

 About 6% of the students majoring in precision production at the school are women while 94% are male.

-Read full report on Precision Production at Clovis Community College
+Full Precision Production at Clovis Community College Report

 The in-demand undergraduate certificate programs at San Juan College helped the school earn the #5 place on this year’s ranking of the most popular precision production schools in New Mexico.
 SJC is a moderately-sized public school located in the small city of Farmington.

-University of New Mexico - Gallup Campus came in at #6 in this year’s edition of the Most Popular Precision Production Undergraduate Certificate Schools in New Mexico ranking.
-Located in the rural area of Gallup, UNM Gallup is a public school with a small student population.
+University of New Mexico - Gallup Campus did quite well in this year’s ranking of the most popular places for precision production students to get a undergraduate certificate.
+It came in at #6 on the list.
+Located in the rural area of Gallup, UNM Gallup is a public college with a small student population.

 Women make up 64% of the precision production majors at the school.